 ■ Whalebone Junction Information Station (see Figure 7) -In partnership with NPS, the Outer Banks Visitor Bureau operates this station on NC 12, immediately south of the junction of NC 12 with U.S. 64.
 The station includes information for visitors on local activities, attractions, and places to stay and is open year-round from 8:30 am to 5 pm in the spring, summer, and fall, and 8 am to 4:30 pm in the winter.
 The center is closed for Thanksgiving and Christmas Day.
 The current station building is small, with separate restroom facilities.
-The Cape Hatteras NS Long Range Interpretive Plan (2007) proposes expanding the facility and the CMP for the Outer Banks Scenic Byway proposes building a gateway visitor center at the location, but there are also concerns about capacity and environmental constraints at the site.
+The Cape Hatteras NS Long Range Interpretive Plan (2007) proposes expanding the facility and the CMP for the Outer Banks Scenic Byway proposes building a gateway visitor center at the location, but there wetlands to the east, west, and north as well as private property to the east.
+NPS currently has not requested funding or identified any projects for expansion at this site.